IT ALL STARTED FOR ME AT AGE FOUR:

 I ALSO LOVE WRITING, COMPOSING, PRODUCING AND RECORDING MUSIC.

 And that’s what I do now!
-I pray what I create will bring the same joy and happiness to your heart as it does to mine!
+I pray what God allows me to create will bring the same joy and happiness to your heart as it does to mine!

 ROGER PAUL PETERSON has lived in Illinois, Nebraska, Iowa, Minnesota and since 2013 in Florida.